 As I am currently having a little break in Scotland, I decided that today I would share a brief snippet from my first published book.
 This story of three families was written four years ago and came out in 2019.
 I am still proud of it because it covers so many different topics in just a hundred and two pages.
-Hopefully you will find the extract intriguing.
+Hopefully you will find the book extract intriguing.

 How could I keep everything as normal as possible?
 How could I hold my head up high?
 Nothing made any sense to me anymore.
 I was overwhelmed, bewildered and out of painkillers.
 My head pounded slowly as it had for the past ten hours.
 A night spent at my mum’s house was needed but I really ought to go back there, to the home I had shared with Michelle.
 My heart was sat throbbing gently in the soles of my shoes.
 My ears quietly rang.
 My nose ran tirelessly.
 I felt as though reality had subsided and everything was a mix between chaos and sublime fantasy.
 My children needed me.
 No doubt about that.
 But what could I say?
 What should I do?
 Who could I turn to?
 Why didn’t I see any of this coming?
 I was not one to cry but tears fell out of my eyes like rain from an overloaded storm cloud suddenly offloading.
 Like daggers, they seemed to cut across my cheeks and dig into my jaw, carving faint yet permanent etchings across my face and staining me forever like ageing creams dissolving the past and dripping poignantly onto the floor as if flooding and muddying the future and any chance of escape.